esovetkin/jbs/README.md

 - JBS is a language, not a configuration file.
 This makes the syntax more compact and enables more flexible compile-time and runtime error analysis.
 JBS also aims to simplify sophisticated parameter-space definitions and their use across dependent execution steps.

-- JBS currently has no tag support, because parameter spaces are already programmatically configurable.
+- JBS currently has no tag support because parameter spaces are already programmatically configurable.

 - Unlike JUBE, JBS analysis captures all groups and all matches in a file and represents them in a table.
-There is no built-in support for [summary statistics](https://apps.fz-juelich.de/jsc/jube/docu/advanced.html#statistic-pattern-values) as JUBE provides; users can process analysis tables further as needed.
+There is no built-in support for [summary statistics](https://apps.fz-juelich.de/jsc/jube/docu/advanced.html#statistic-pattern-values) like JUBE provides.

 - JBS does not include submit templates.
 Users define their own submission scripts, while JBS provides several ways to wait for submitted jobs (see [examples/do_sbatch.jbs](examples/do_sbatch.jbs)).

 - JBS greedily executes workpackages across the DAG while respecting global and local concurrency limits and job dependencies.
 JUBE executes jobs step by step.
 By default, JBS uses as many CPUs as are available.

 - In `--weak` mode, JBS can generate analysis tables even when some jobs fail.
 JUBE requires all steps to complete successfully.

+- The `--limit` argument allows users to run a small subset of the configured jobs through the execution and analyse steps.